kerim/syllabi/seminar-on-cultural-theories.markdown

 ### WEEK 8 - Special Event: James Clifford (林徐達）10/28 (6:10-9pm)
 - Clifford, James
-	- 《Returns: Becoming Indigenous in the Twenty-First Century》
+	- 2013 *Returns: Becoming Indigenous in the Twenty-First Century*.
+Cambridge: Harvard University Press.
-	- "On Ethnographic Authority"
+	- 1986 “Introduction: Partial Truths.”
+In *Writing Culture: The Poetics and Politics of Ethnography*, edited by James Clifford and George Marcus.
+Berkeley: CA: University of California Press.
-	- "Introduction: Partial Truths"
+	- 1983 “On Ethnographic Authority.”
+Representations, no. 2: 118–46.

 ### WEEK 9 - **Midterm Debate**